Title of Art: Madonna and Child Enthroned with St. Francis, a sainted Bishop, St. John the Baptist, and Mary Magdalene

 Mary holding Jesus on throne.
 From left to right, adoration by St. Francis, a bishop, John the Baptist, and Mary Magdalene, holding an ointment jar.

 Mary and the Christ child are seated in the center of the painting on a raised throne.
 Mary wears a red robe decorated with gold stars, and a dark blue cloak.
 An eight-sided star appears on her left shoulder.
-Christ and Mary gaze at each other.
-They flanked with two saints on either side.
+Christ and Mary gaze at each other, flanked with two saints on either side.
 St. Francis to the far left, and a sainted bishop, perhaps Louis of Toulouse, stand to the left.
 John the Baptist and Mary Magdalene stand to the right.

 Mary Magdalene stands next to John the Baptist, who is looking back at her.
 They are often tied together in art, representing Mary as a penitent who repented of her sin as John the Baptist preached.
 (Matthew 3:1-2)